root-project/root/documentation/spectrum/Spectrum.md

    int y_scale;         // y scale (linear, log, sqrt) int levels;          // # of color levels for rainbow display mode, it does not apply
                         // for other display modes
-   float rainbow1_step; // determines the first color component step for neighbouring
+   float rainbow1_step; // determines the first color component step for neighboring
                         // color levels, applies only for rainbow display mode float rainbow2_step; // determines the second component color step for
-                        // neighbouring color levels, applies only for rainbow display mode float rainbow3_step; // determines the third component color step for
+                        // neighboring color levels, applies only for rainbow display mode float rainbow3_step; // determines the third component color step for
-                        // neighbouring color levels, applies only for rainbow display mode
+                        // neighboring color levels, applies only for rainbow display mode

    int color_alg; // applies only for rainbow display mode (rgb smooth algorithm, rgb
                   // modulo color component, cmy smooth algorithm, cmy modulo color